PRakashJadhav/Projects/Java - Item Level Calculator/README.txt

 recommendation would be, for example, "To get to 640 from 638, you can replace Item 1 and Item 2 with items of level 650, or you can replace Item 1 with a 660."
-Such an addition would allow the user to look at possibile solutions for reaching a targeted level and decide how to proceed.
+Such an addition would allow the user to look at possible solutions for reaching a targeted level and decide how to proceed.